Beginner Guide to Basic Machine Learning: Concepts and Techniques

 Supervised Learning / Predictive models:

-Predictive model as the name suggests is used to predict the future outcome based on the historical data.
-Predictive models are normally given clear instructions right from the beginning as in what needs to be learnt and how it needs to be learnt.
+Predictive models, as the name suggests, predict future outcomes based on historical data.
+Typically, these models receive clear instructions from the beginning about what to learn and how to learn it.
 These class of learning algorithms are termed as Supervised Learning.

 For example: Supervised Learning is used when a marketing company is trying to find out which customers are likely to churn.
 We can also use it to predict the likelihood of occurrence of perils like earthquakes, tornadoes etc. with an aim to determine the Total Insurance Value.
 Some examples of algorithms used are: Nearest neighbour, Naïve Bayes, Decision Trees, Regression etc.